QuineDot/rust-learning/src/dyn-trait-overview.md

 Because you can coerce base types into a `dyn Trait`, it is not uncommon for people to think that `dyn Trait` is some sort of supertype over all the coercible implementors of `Trait`.
-The confusion is likely exacerbated by trait bounds and lifetime bounds sharing the same syntax.
+The confusion is likely exacerbated by trait bounds and lifetime bounds sharing the same syntax, and by overloading the terms "upcasting" and "downcasting".

-But the coercion from a base type to a `dyn Trait` is an unsizing coercion, and not a sub-to-supertype conversion; the coercion happens at statically known locations in your code, and may change the layout of the types involved (e.g. changing a thin pointer into a wide pointer) as well.
+But the coercion from a base type to a `dyn Trait` is an unsizing coercion, and not a sub-to-supertype conversion; the coercion happens at statically known locations in your code, and may change the layout of the types involved as well.
+For example, it may change a thin pointer into a wide pointer.

 Relatedly, `trait Trait` is not a class.
 You cannot create a `dyn Trait` without an implementing type (they do not have built-in constructors),